 A retirement plan from Human Interest can help grow your startup.

-While most 401(k) providers don’t offer a lot of wiggle room when it comes to adjusting eligibility periods and age requirements (e.g., less than one year and 1,000 hours of service), Human Interest offers custom plan design.
+While many 401(k) providers don’t offer a lot of wiggle room when it comes to adjusting eligibility periods and age requirements (e.g., less than one year and 1,000 hours of service), Human Interest offers custom plan design.
 The team at Human Interest can also help consult on the compliance and legal impact of these custom requests.

 Read more about how the SECURE Act affects employers and part-time employees.